wasinger/jsonrpc-bundle/README.md

 Configuration
 -------------

+You must configure which functions of the services registered in the Service Container will be available as web services.

 Configuration is done under the "wa72_json_rpc" key of your configuration (usually defined in your app/config/config.yml).
 To enable a Symfony2 service method to be called as a JSON-RPC web service, add it to the "functions" array of the configuration.